 As her company grew, staffers asked if they could bring pets in, too.
 There are generally two dogs in the office.
-Sometimes, there's as many as four, including Buchanan's two rescues, Katie and Lacey.
+Sometimes, there's as many as four.
+They include Buchanan's two rescues, Katie and Lacey.

 Behavioral issues can crop up.
 But many owners said they can be dealt with.
 If Rosie the bulldog at O'Connell & Goldberg starts barking during a phone call, the office manager quickly lures her away from Goldberg's side.
 When Buchanan's dog and a staffer's couldn't get along, the boss paid for a trainer to work with both pups and their owners.
 Peace was restored.

-Sterling staffer Rosie Brown recalls when Hazel, a co-worker's Swedish Vallhund, couldn't wait for her owner to get out of a meeting and left a present behind Brown's chair.
-The next day, Hazel's owner brought a cake for the office that said, "Sorry I pooped.
+Sterling staffer Rosie Brown recalls when Hazel, a co-worker's Swedish Vallhund, couldn't wait for her owner to get out of a meeting.
+The pooch left a present behind Brown's chair.
+The next day, Hazel's owner brought a cake for the office.
+It said, "Sorry I pooped.
 Love, Hazel."

 "We all laughed it off," Brown says.

 Cats also sometimes make themselves at home in workplaces with dogs.
-When Brandon Scivolette, president of Elite Moving Labor, goes on vacation, his cat boards at the Tampa, Florida-based company, where there is often at least one dog about.
+When Brandon Scivolette, president of Elite Moving Labor, goes on vacation, his cat boards at the Tampa, Florida-based company.
+Often, there is at least one dog about.

 "A cat is a great thing for an office.
 It goes from office to office to hang out with people," Scivolette says.